 This class is a discussion of the things an author should consider as they plan to write a nonfiction book.
 We will explore five important elements that need to be identified in order to write and publish a successful nonfiction book.
 Among those elements are the reader’s felt need, the author’s qualifications, the message, the audience, and the marketing.

 Jim Hart—Hartline Literary Agency

-FICTION: suspense/thrillers, romance (contemporary, historical, suspense, Amish, general market, legal & political thrillers, action adventure, literary, inspirational, women’s fiction, and some speculative and sci-fi.
+FICTION: suspense/thrillers/mystery, romance (contemporary, historical, suspense, Amish, general market, legal & political thrillers, action adventure, literary, inspirational, women’s fiction, cozy mystery, speculative and sci-fi.
 Fiction writers should possess a strong and growing platform.

 NONFICTION: Currently Jim is most interested in non-fiction on the topics of Christian living including the exploration of a deeper relationship with Jesus, thoughtful/reflective work, and theology for the layman.
-He is also looking at biographies and profiles, discipleship and personal growth, church growth, men’s books, prayer and spiritual warfare, women’s issues, social issues, parenting, and some self-help.
+He is also looking at biographies and profiles, discipleship and personal growth, church growth, men’s books, prayer and spiritual warfare, women’s issues, social issues, parenting, leadership, and some self-help.
 Non-fiction writers will need to show a strong platform in their area of expertise.

 CHILDREN & YA: None